scriby/asyncblock/README.md

 ## Formatting results

-When more than one parameter is passed from an asynchronous function's callback, it is converted to an array:
+When more than one parameter is passed from an asynchronous function's callback, only the first is returned:

 ```javascript
     var asyncTask = function(callback) {